 Trust litigation cases involve formal legal disputes over the administration of trusts.
 In other words, if an individual believes they aren’t receiving a proper share of assets within the trust, or have a legal objection regarding the actions of a trustee, they may file a legal dispute.

-The Florida probate attorneys at Di Pietro Partners are experienced in the representation of trustees, beneficiaries, or others who may challenge a trust.
-Florida law provides that someone who successfully contests or disputes a trust, or the actions of a trustee, generally can recover the trust litigation attorney’s fees and costs of litigation from the trust estate.
+Florida law provides that someone who successfully contests or disputes a trust, or the actions of a trustee, can recover attorney fees and costs of litigation from the trust estate.

 Overview Of Florida Trusts

 Someone in charge of managing a trust is known as a trustee.
 On the other hand, individuals who receive benefits from the trust are called the beneficiaries.
 In Florida, trustees have many important duties and functions.
 For example, trustees are responsible for ensuring assets are handled in accordance with the wishes of the settlor.
 Trustees are also responsible for legal and financial aspects such as filing estate tax returns, and in some cases, paying the settlor’s debts.

 A Florida trust must be signed with the same formalities as a will.
 The grantor or settlor is subject to the same requirements for legal capacity, competence, and being free of undue influence, as a person making a will.
 The language of a trust document, just as with a will, may be subject to varying interpretations.

 The trust document is also subject to Florida’s elective share statute.
 The trustee of a trust owes the beneficiaries of the trust the same fiduciary duty that a personal representative owes to the heirs and beneficiaries of a probate estate.

 - Improper trust formation or failure to sign the trust with proper witnesses, notary, or other formal requirements

 - Lack of capacity of the settlor